 Open year-round visitors will find a responsive staff available to answer questions about the area, informative literature, and gifts and souvenirs relating to the forest, history, and geology of the Rim.
 Many educational items are available for sale through Arizona Natural History Association, a cooperating not-for-profit organization dedicated to assisting public agencies with interpretation and educational programs and promoting general respect for the public lands in the Southwest.

-For further information on forest conditions, call the Black Mesa Ranger District to inquire about road conditions and temporary winter closure.
+For further information on forest conditions, call the Black Mesa Ranger District to inquire about road conditions.
 The Arizona Department of Transportation (ADOT) is a source for road information across the state and their web address is http://www.az511.gov

 Current Closures in effect on the Black Mesa Ranger District

-Rim Lakes Recreation Area, including Woods Canyon Lake, Bear Canyon Lake, Forest Road 300 and all connecting roads to the north are closed to wheeled motor vehicles for the winter.
-Click Here for Forest Order.
-Click Here for Map of Closure Area.
-All developed (fee for use) campgrounds are closed for the season.
+All developed (fee for use) campgrounds are closed until May 2, 2014.
 This includes, but is not limited to Canyon Point Campground, Sinkhole Campground, Rim Campground, Mogollon Campground, Crook Campground, Woods Canyon Campground, Spillway Campground, Aspen Campground, Black Canyon Rim Campground, Gentry Campground, Rocky Point Picnic Area, Woods Canyon Dump Station, and Canyon Point Dump Station.
-Woods Canyon Lake Store and Marina is also closed for the season but will reopen as soon as the roads are clear and open in the spring.

 The Black Mesa Ranger District extends from Leonard Canyon, south of Winslow east to the communities of Clay Springs and Pinedale.
 The entire southern boundary of the district is defined by The Mogollon Rim, the southern edge of the great Colorado Plateau.
 This massive escarpment, created by a fault line, presents a nearly vertical drop as much as 2,000 feet to the forested hills and desert below.
 Many vantage points along The Rim offer remarkable viewing opportunities of the mountains and valleys to the south.
 The dramatic rise of the Mogollon Rim produces a sudden uplift to approaching storms resulting in a high incidence of lightning strikes during the summer, creating an active fire season from May to July.